-Our current favourites include Beethoven's Symphony No.1 , Bach Suite No.1 in C, Mozart Symphony 29 and La Bamba!
-We also play a couple of zesty tangos and our all time faves are the short versions of Handel’s Arrival of the Queen of Sheba and Rossini’s Barber of Seville!
+We play an eclectic mix of western art music and popular hits.
+Our current favourites include Bach Brandenburg No.3 in G as well as Bach Suite No.3 in D. We are inching our way through Schubert’s Unfinished Symphony – it’s not too likely we’ll be able to finish it either – but certainly not through lack of trying!
+We also play a couple of zesty tangos but our all time faves are the short versions of Handel’s Arrival of the Queen of Sheba and Rossini’s Barber of Seville.